Metehan120/rsmalloc/UPDATES.md

 ### Fork safety

-- Added `PAGE_ALLOCATOR` and `PENDING_QUEUE` to the fork-prepare/parent/child lock handling (`lock_all_for_fork`/`reset_locks_on_fork`), alongside the existing buddy backend and `BIG_MAP` handling.
+- Added `PAGE_ALLOCATOR` and `PENDING_QUEUE` to the fork-prepare/parent/child lock handling (`lock_all_for_fork`/`reset_locks_on_fork`), alongside the existing large-allocation backend and `BIG_MAP` handling.
 Previously these two lock sets weren't included in fork handling at all, so a fork happening while either was held could leave a forked child with a permanently stuck lock.

+### Error handling

+- Added a centralized `RSMallocError` error model, derived with `thiserror`, for out-of-memory failures, double frees, metadata corruption, invalid or foreign pointers, unavailable RSEQ state, and security violations.
+Fatal allocator paths now print consistent subsystem, pointer, reason, errno, and OS-error context before aborting instead of assembling unrelated messages at each call site.
+- Updated allocation, reallocation, random initialization, radix/tree metadata allocation, bootstrap, and RSEQ setup paths to propagate checked failures into the centralized handler or return allocation failure where the public contract permits it.

 ### Realloc hardening